LSEG-API-Samples/Article.RTH.Go.REST.rthrest/README.md

 	IdentifierValidationErrors []IdentifierValidationError
 }
 ```
 The first type is used in the HTTP request message to extract Tick History Market Depth data.
-The second type is for the JSON object sent in the HTTP response message when the extraction is completed.
+The second type is for the JSON object in the HTTP response message when the extraction is completed.
 These types will be encoded and decoded as JSON objects.
 Each field represents a member of the JSON object by using a type's field name as a JSON object key.

 JSON object in the HTTP request and response of TRTH V2 REST API contains **@data.type** field which defines a type name of OData.
 ```
 {
     "ExtractionRequest":{
         "@odata.type":"#ThomsonReuters.Dss.Api.Extractions.ExtractionRequests.TickHistoryMarketDepthExtractionRequest",
-        "ContentFieldNames":[...]
         ...
     }
 }
 ```
 However, **@data.type** is an invalid field name in Go programming language.
-To solve this issue, the **json** tag is used in the **Metadata** field to customize the field name for JSON object.
+To solve this issue, the **json** field's tag is used in the **Metadata** field to customize the field name for JSON object.
 ```
 Metadata string `json:"@odata.context,omitempty"`
 ```
 The **omitempty** option specifies that the field should be omitted from the encoding if the field has an empty value, defined as false, 0, a nil pointer, a nil interface value, and any empty array, slice, map, or string.

 The value of **@odata.type** is unique and constant for each request type.
 For example, the value of **@odata.type** field for **TickHistoryMarketDepthExtractionRequest** is **#ThomsonReuters.Dss.Api.Extractions.ExtractionRequests.TickHistoryMarketDepthExtractionRequest**.
 Therefore, it is inconvenient and prone to error, if this value will be set by users.
-Therefore, a custom field tag (**odata**) is defined for this **Metadata** field so the user doesn't need to specify its value when using the TickHistoryMarketDepthExtractionRequest type.
+Therefore, a custom field's tag (**odata**) is defined for this **Metadata** field so the user doesn't need to specify its value when using the **TickHistoryMarketDepthExtractionRequest** type.

 ```
 type TickHistoryMarketDepthExtractionRequest struct {